Cogniac/cogniac-sdk-csharp/README.md

 					COG_PASS environment variable is used as the username.

 	tenantId (string):          	(Optional) tenant_id with which to assume credentials.
 					This is only required if the user is a member of multiple tenants.
 If tenant_id is not provided, and the user is a member of multiple tenant then the contents of the COG_TENANT environment variable is used as the tenant_id.

 	token (string):             	(Optional) If a known API access token is provided, it can be used instead of all other parameters.
 (This approach is recommended).

 	urlPrefix (string):         	(Optional) Do not use this parameter unless the API has been relocated to a different address.
 The default value is always used.

 The following are methods members of the CogniacConnection object:

 __GetAllAuthorizedTenants(username, password, urlPrefix)__

-	Description: 			Static method that returns a CogniacTenantsObject containing all Tenants that a specific user is associated with.
-All the input parameters are used exactly in the same manner as creating a CogniacConnection object.
+	Description: 			Static method that returns an AuthorizedTenants object containing all tenants that a specific user is associated with.
+All the input parameters are used in the same manner as creating a Connection object.

-	Return:				CogniacTenantsObject - multi-member object.
+	Return:				Cogniac.Tenants - multi-member object.

-__GetCogniacAuthObject()__
+__GetAuth()__

 	Description:			Returns an object containing the authentication information with the Cogniac API.

-	Return:				CogniacAuthObject - multi-member object.
+	Return:				Cogniac.Auth - multi-member object.

-__UploadMedia(fileName, mediaTimestamp, parentMediaId, parentMediaIds, frame, forceOverwrite, metaTags, isPubli,
+__UploadMedia(fileName, mediaTimestamp, parentMediaId, parentMediaIds, frame,
+		forceOverwrite, metaTags, isPubli, isVideo, externalMediaId,
-		isVideo, externalMediaId, originalUrl, originalLandingUrl, license, authorProfileUrl, author, title, sourceUrl, previewUrl, localGatewayUrl)__
+		originalUrl, originalLandingUrl, license, authorProfileUrl, author,
+		title, sourceUrl, previewUrl, localGatewayUrl)__

 	Description:			Uploads a media file to the Cogniac system.

 	fileName (string):		(Optional) The full path and file name of media item to upload.
 If this is not provided, sourceUrl must be provided instead.

 	mediaTimestamp (long):		(Optional) User-specified image timestamp.